All Episodes

 It should be reaching bookstores, you know, sometime this week.

-In a kind of an eerie foreshadowing about what happened, you know, a year later when it got to Mars.
+Mars Observer disappeared for 85 minutes after launch in a kind of an eerie foreshadowing about what happened a year later when it got to Mars.

-What I have done from NASA memos and from press reports and sources is to lay out in Monuments, in the new chapters, in the new edition, the fourth edition, which has a whole new cover and a whole new look and everything, the rather remarkable story of the missing data On the Mars Observer tape recorder that two weeks after it was launched suddenly was not missing any longer.
+What I have done from NASA memos and from press reports and sources is to lay out in monuments, in the new chapters, in the new edition, the fourth edition, which has a whole new cover and a whole new look and everything, the rather remarkable story of the missing data on the Mars Observer tape recorder that two weeks after it was launched suddenly was not missing any longer.

 It strongly appears as if someone uplinked data to that tape recorder so people wouldn't ask questions about why it had disappeared for 85 minutes.

-And NASA attempted to blame the incompetence of the DSN managers And the engineers.
+And NASA attempted to blame the incompetence of the DSN managers and the engineers.

 The DSN is NASA's deep space network.

-The manager of the DSN was so incensed that the people in Washington attempted to blame his team for incompetence That it kind of devolved into a he said, she said.
+The manager of the DSN was so incensed that the people in Washington attempted to blame his team for incompetence that it kind of devolved into a he said, she said.

-And unfortunately, we don't know the end of the story because by the time I got any reporters to get seriously interested in following the trail, the trail was cold.
+And unfortunately, we don't know the end of the story because by the time I got any reporters to get seriously interested in following the trail, the trail was cold and no one was talking.

 It was a bygone incident.